 In general, children on the spectrum are known for becoming super focused on things that interest them.
 Since a majority also love technology and use it frequently in their daily lives, coding gives them a way to mesh the two.
-While coding remains problem-solving at its heart, it also draws on a person’s creativity.
+While coding remains problem-solving at its heart, it also draws on a person's creativity through computer science.
 It requires out-of-the-box thinking and approaching problems in unique ways since multiple solutions often exist.

 2. It’s a Logical Process

 As the norm, children with autism tend to be left-brain-dominant and excel in math, often outperforming their peers.
 Kristen Ribu from Oslo University College theorizes that this remains because their thinking is based on logic.
 Since coding requires logical understanding and processing, it offers a natural draw.
 As adults, kids with autism do well in jobs that use precision, repetition and logic.
 They also like things in a particular order, organized and consistent.
-With coding, they can give specified input and get predictable outputs.
+Coding concepts can give specified input and get predictable outputs.